-The Common Application is a not-for-profit organization that serves students and member institutions by providing an admission application online that students may submit to any of its nearly 1,600 members.
+The Common Application is a not-for-profit organization that serves students and member institutions by providing an admission application online that students may submit to any of its nearly 1,000 Common App member colleges.
 This is the easiest way to submit your applications since you are filling out the time-consuming information only once; and your counselor has easy access to upload all necessary documents and letters required as part of the application.
 It also gives you check-lists and deadline alerts that make staying organized and on-top of the process easy.
 If you need help filling out this application, please see your counselor.
 Many of the private and public colleges you will apply to use this application.
-Note: Colleges in the CUNY system do not use the

-Common Application.
-Rather, the CUNY system has its own application much like the Common Application where you fill out one application for up to six different colleges.
+Note: Colleges in the CUNY system do not use the Common Application.
+Rather, the CUNY system has its own application much like the Common Application where you fill out one application for up to six different colleges within the numerous CUNY Colleges across the five boroughs.

-Why Use it?
+Why Use the Common App?